nergmada/cypher-cli/campaigns/cascada/docs/characters/the_professor.md

 **Cost**: 2+ Intellect points

 You convince one intelligent target of level 3 or lower that you are its worst nightmare.
 The target must be within short range and be able to understand you.
 For as long as you do nothing but speak (you can't even move), the target is paralyzed with fear, runs away, or takes some other action appropriate to the circumstances.
 In addition to the normal options for using Effort, you can choose to use Effort to increase the maximum level of the target.
 Thus, to terrorize a level 5j target (two levels above the normal limit), you must apply two levels of Effort

-#### Tinker

-**Type**: Action to initiate

-**Cost**: 1 Intellect point

-You make a device do something different from its original purpose.
-For example, a blaster becomes a bomb.
-A scanner becomes a signal booster for a radio transmitter.
-A music player becomes a battery for another device.
-The effective level of the modified device is 1 lower than normal, and the device is rendered unusable (for its original purpose) until repaired

 #### Understanding